Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 # Pick and Place Tutorial [DRAFT]

+This step includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot using the URDF importer.

 ## Table of Contents
 - [Pick and Place Tutorial [DRAFT]](#pick-and-place-tutorial-draft)
   - [Table of Contents](#table-of-contents)